Clear Sky Chart: History

 In 2000, Allan Rahill, a meteorologist at the Canadian Meteorological Centre (CMC) and amateur astronomer, created a forecast processing step that took data from CMC's Global Element Multi-scale (GEM) forecast model and created a new forecast of cloud cover.
 Rahill specially designed his cloud forecast to consider the formation of cirrus clouds.
-The cirrus cloud modeling distinguishes Rahill's model from other cloud forecast models, as sufficient cirrus clouds to make a night unusable for astronomers is still called "clear" by civil weather forecasts.
+The cirrus cloud modeling distinguishes Rahill's model from other cloud forecast models, as sufficient cirrus clouds to make a night unusable for astronomers are still called "clear" by civil weather forecasts.

 In later years, Rahill added a forecast of astronomical transparency, which is a measure of how much starlight traverses the Earth's atmosphere when otherwise free of clouds.
 Rahill also added a forecast of astronomical seeing which uses forecast data of turbulence and temperature gradients in the atmosphere to forecast its optical steadiness.

 In 2001, Attilla Danko, computer programmer and amateur astronomer, began to summarize Rahill's hundreds of forecast maps by displaying only one pixel, from each map, laid out in rows.
 The resulting meteogram, called a clear sky chart, showed all of Rahill's forecast data, but for only one location.
 Danko writes "It shows at a glance when, in the next 48 hours, we might expect clear and dark skies for one specific observing site".
 Danko accepts requests from observatories and private individuals to create new CSCs for locations not currently covered.
 However, since CMC's GEM model only covers North America, CSCs are limited to North America.

 In 2020, Danko added Norwegian/European forecast (ECMWF) information to some charts.
 Research continues as to which forecast is more reliable.